Authentication

 - The authentication is started by calling the

-- Invoke the biometric user verifier, only applicable when running on an Android device, when the biometric authenticator is selected.
+- Invoke the device passcode user verifier, if the device passcode authenticator is selected.

 - Invoke the fingerprint user verifier, only applicable when running on an Android device, when the fingerprint authenticator is selected.